The Ultimate Ad Fraud Glossary

 Broken Lookalike Audiences

-Lookalike audiences are based on fake traffic causing advertisers to target more bad traffic with no intention of converting.
+Lookalike audiences that are based on fake traffic are causing advertisers to target more bad traffic with no intention of converting.

 Browser pre-rendering